0

 Take in wide vistas, desert plants, volcanic rock formations, and even Native American petroglyphs etched high on the “Chimneys” – a volcanic rock formation.

-Most hikers turn around after the Chimneys, but the trail continues all the way to the unpaved Old Maverick Road.
+Most hikers turn around after the Chimneys, but you can actually continue all the way to the unpaved Old Maverick Road.
 If you have two cars or can arrange a ride, consider hiking the 7.5 Miles (one way) as a point-to-point hike.

 There is little to no shade on this desert hike.
 Plan to arrive early when temps are low, and bring plenty of water.